Tennessee to Florida Car Shipping

 Tennessee to Florida Vehicle Transport FAQs

-Preparing your vehicle for transport from Tennessee to Florida is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for transport from Tennessee to Florida is simple.
+Follow these key steps:

-Check fluids and battery: Ensure your car has enough gas (about 1/4 tank), oil, and coolant.
-Make sure the battery is charged and connections are tight.
+Check fluids and battery: Ensure your car has enough fuel (about a quarter tank), and the battery is charged so the carrier can load and unload it.

-For complete preparation details, visit our Vehicle Shipping Tips page.
-Following these steps ensures smooth transport from Tennessee to Florida.
+For complete preparation guidelines, visit our Vehicle Shipping Tips page.
+Proper preparation ensures a smooth, damage-free delivery to Florida.

-Before your car leaves Tennessee, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa as a Certificate Holder on their policy for extra protection.
+Before your shipment begins, we verify that the carrier’s insurance is active and valid.
+We also require all carriers to add Sherpa Auto Transport as a Certificate Holder on their policy.
+This gives you an extra layer of protection and peace of mind.

-We recommend booking your car shipping service from Tennessee to Florida at least 1-2 weeks in advance.
-However, scheduling earlier gives you better options and potentially lower prices.
+We recommend scheduling your car shipment from Tennessee to Florida at least 1-2 weeks in advance.
+However, booking earlier gives you the best chance of securing lower rates and flexible pickup times.

 Here’s why early booking helps:

-- Flexible pickup dates – You’ll have more scheduling options that work for you
+- More scheduling flexibility: You’ll have more options to choose pickup and delivery windows that work for you

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.